The-Band-Work/chrisdeshon.com/index.md

 ### Projects

-- Citizen Stand
+#### Citizen Stand

+A simple way for Citizen's to take a Stand, with a Citizen Stand that can hold your phone and keyboard to make it easy to take notes anywhere, such as city council meetings. <a href="/citizenstand">Read More</a>

-- Happy Trails Farm :)
+#### Happy Trails Farm :)

+A farm I help manage and run.
+Come visit anytime :)

 ### Facts